PaLeroy/phd_defense/talk.md

 ---
 # Competition

-- In a two player competition:
 - Agents need to be good against many strategies.
 - Agents should adapt!

 --
+count: false

-- How to play chess?
+- How to play Chess?

 Agent learns by playing against itself with MCTS - AlphaGo

 --
+count: false

 - How to play StarCraft 2?

 A population of agents play against each other to face many strategies - AlphaStar

 --
+count: false

 .bold[*Can we use these learning scenario to train teams with CTDE methods?*]